Higher Power (band): Musical style and influences

 The band have been categorised as hardcore punk, alternative metal, melodic hardcore, post-hardcore and crossover thrash.
 Their music merges groovey New York hardcore-influenced instrumentals with melodic vocals and dynamic rhythm changes, often incorporating elements of alternative rock, sludge metal, punk rock, thrash metal, shoegazing, grunge, post-grunge, funk metal and screamo.
 Revolver describes their sound as "a singular mix of hardcore, alt rock and funk that evokes Deftones, Jane's Addiction and Bad Brains".
 In an article for Metal Hammer, Dannii Leivers described it as combining "80s metal influences, lush 90s alt and Alice In Chains sludge, doused in snotty Suicidal Tendencies' attitude".
 Andrew Sacher of BrooklynVegan, described their first album as "'90s New York hardcore and alt-metal worship", while calling their second album closer to alternative rock, despite still retaining elements of hardcore.

 In a 2020 article for Guitar World, when asked about the band's style, guitarist Louis Hardy stated "We come from hardcore, but I don't think of us as a hardcore band...
 I don't listen to it and think this sounds like hardcore music.
 I just think of [us] as a rock band".

 Hardy primarily plays a 2019 Gibson SG guitar through a Peavey 6505+ amplifier, while Harper often uses a Charvel San Dimas in order to make use of its whammy bar.
 Their music is often written with guitars tuned to D# standard.

 They have cited influences including Leeway, Merauder, Only Living Witness, Life of Agony, Minor Threat, Maximum Penalty, Alice in Chains, Crown of Thornz, Turnstile, Metallica, Suicidal Tendencies, Jane's Addiction, Helmet and Deftones.
 Vocalist Jimmy Wizard, in particular, has cited groups such as Glassjaw, Deftones, Shift, Less Than Jake and Linkin Park as influences on his vocal style.
 Guitarist Max Harper has cited Tom Morello, particularly his work in Rage Against the Machine, as one musician who inspired his guitar playing style the most, with Hardy also citing Morello, in addition to Wes Borland of Limp Bizkit, as having a similar influence on his guitar playing.

+They have been cited as an influence by Split Chain.